Quasi-biennial oscillation

 The quasi-biennial oscillation (QBO) is a quasiperiodic oscillation of the equatorial zonal wind between easterlies and westerlies in the tropical stratosphere with a mean period of 28 to 29 months.
 The alternating wind regimes develop at the top of the lower stratosphere and propagate downwards at about 1 km per month until they are dissipated at the tropopause.
 Downward motion of the easterlies is usually more irregular than that of the westerlies.
 The amplitude of the easterly phase is about twice as strong as that of the westerly phase.
 At the top of the vertical QBO domain, easterlies dominate, while at the bottom, westerlies are more likely to be found.
-At the 30 mb level, with regards to monthly mean zonal winds, the strongest recorded easterly was 29.55 m/s in November 2005, while the strongest recorded westerly was only 15.62 m/s in June 1995.
+At the 30 mb level, with regard to monthly mean zonal winds, the strongest recorded easterly was 29.55 m/s in November 2005, while the strongest recorded westerly was only 15.62 m/s in June 1995.

 Theory

 In 1883, the eruption of Krakatoa led to visual tracking of subsequent volcanic ash in the stratosphere.
 This visual tracking led to the discovery of easterly winds between 25 and 30 km above the surface.
 The winds were then called the Krakatau easterlies.
 In 1908, data balloons launched above Lake Victoria in Africa recorded westerly winds in the stratospheric levels of the atmosphere.
 These findings, at the time, were thought to contradict the 1883 findings.
 However, the winds that would become known as the QBO were discovered to oscillate between westerly and easterly in the 1950s by researchers at the UK Meteorological Office.
 The cause of these QBO winds remained unclear for some time.
 Radiosonde soundings showed that its phase was not related to the annual cycle, as is the case for many other stratospheric circulation patterns.
 In the 1970s it was recognized by Richard Lindzen and James Holton that the periodic wind reversal was driven by atmospheric waves emanating from the tropical troposphere that travel upwards and are dissipated in the stratosphere by radiative cooling.
 The precise nature of the waves responsible for this effect was heavily debated; in recent years, however, gravity waves have come to be seen as a major contributor and the QBO is now simulated in a growing number of climate models.